Revisiting Event Study Designs: Robust and Efficient Estimation: Setting

-If restrictions on the treatment effects are implied by economic theory, imposing them will increase estimation power.\footnote{In some cases $\tau_{w}$ may even not be identified without such restrictions, while it is identified with them.} Often, however, such restrictions are implicitly imposed without an \emph{ex ante }justification, but just because they yield a simple model for the outcome.
-We will show in \ref{sec:Conventional-Practice} how estimators that rely on this assumption can fail to estimate reasonable averages of treatment effects, let alone the specific estimand~$\tau_{w}$, when the assumption is violated.
-We therefore view the null \ref{assu:A2} as a conservative default.
-We note, however, that this makes the assumptions inherently asymmetric in that they impose restrictive models on potential control outcomes $Y_{it}(0)$ (\ref{assu:A1}) but not on treatment effects $\tau_{it}$.
-This asymmetry reflects the standard practice in staggered rollout DiD designs and is natural when the structure of treatment effects is \emph{ex ante }unknown, while our framework also accommodates the case where the researcher is willing to impose such structure.
+If restrictions on the treatment effects are implied by economic theory, imposing them will increase estimation power.
+Often, however, such restrictions are implicitly imposed without an \emph{ex ante }justification, but just because they yield a simple model for the outcome.
+We will show in \ref{sec:Conventional-Practice} how estimators that rely on this assumption can fail to estimate reasonable averages of treatment effects, let alone the specific estimand~$\tau_{w}$, when the assumption is violated.\footnote{We view the null \ref{assu:A3} as a conservative default.
+We note, however, that this makes the assumptions inherently asymmetric in that they impose restrictive models on potential control outcomes $Y_{it}(0)$ (\ref{assu:A1}), but not on treatment effects $\tau_{it}$.
+This asymmetry reflects the standard practice in staggered rollout DiD designs and is natural when the structure of treatment effects is \emph{ex ante }unknown, while our framework also accommodates the case where the researcher is willing to impose structure.
+Restrictions on treatment effects, when appropriate, are also useful for external validity: unless some structure is imposed on treatment effects, one cannot use estimates from past data to inform future policy, for instance extending a given treatment to currently untreated units.
+However, one can use our framework without restrictions to\textit{ }learn\textit{ }\textit{\emph{about the structure of treatment effects, e.g. whether they vary across cohorts for each horizon}}.}